 Don’t try to solve the problem, just express your desires, even if they seem at odds with each other or impossible to obtain.

 Don’t be afraid to think about and tell us what your “perfect world” would be like.

 If it is relevant, try to anticipate future needs or changes.

-We encourage you to collect images that you like, perhaps it is something in particular or you like the mood or feeling it creates or that you are simply drawn to the image.
+We encourage you to collect images that you like; consider images of particular things that you like, or ones that create a good mood or feeling, and maybe pictures that you are simply drawn to.